pnsn/sniffwave_tally/README.md

 <dt>--fname filename</dt>
 <dd>name of output file (default=YYYY-MM-dd_sniffwave_tally.csv,
 where YYYY-MM-dd is today's UTC date)</dd>
+<dt>--institution institution</dt>
+<dd>name of institution identifier for output file.
+ If no fname, i.e. default: YYYY-MM-dd_sniffwave_tally.institution.csv </dd>
 </dl>

 ## Output format
 sniffwave_tally appends output to a file (it creates the file if it doesn't exist yet).
 By default the file is named `/tmp/YYYY-MM-dd_sniffwave_tally.csv`, but you can specify a different output directory using the --outdir flag.
-Multiple runs on the same UTC day get concatenated into the same `YYYY-MM-dd_sniffwave_tally.csv` file, unless a different filename is specified using the --fname option.
+Using the --institution flag will make the default filename `/tmp/YYYY-MM-dd_sniffwave_tally.institution.csv` Multiple runs on the same UTC day get concatenated into the same `YYYY-MM-dd_sniffwave_tally.csv` file, unless a different filename is specified using the --fname option.
 Currently there is only one output format, a comma-separated-values (csv) file with the following fields:
 <dl>
 <dt>scnl</dt>
 <dd>STA.CHAN.NET.LOC channel description</dd>